chandkund/MOVIE-RECOMMENDER-SYSTEM/README.md

 ## Results

 The recommender system effectively suggests movies that align with user preferences.
 Using cosine similarity, it ensures accurate and personalized recommendations, enhancing the overall movie discovery experience.
+## LICENSE
+This project is licensed under the MIT License - see the [LICENSE](LICENSE)file for details.